yasmiinanon/yasmiinanon/README.md

 <br>

-<h3> I'm a Data Analyst in the healthcare field by day.
+<h3> I'm a Data Analyst by day.
 By night, I study front-end web development as an exciting first step toward my next career pivot.<h3>

 <h3> I’ve recently made a hobby of taking a Santander bike through a different part of London at least one day each week (which was a lot easier to do when the weather was better!).
 I’m also on a challenge to read one book a month this year to hopefully return to my childhood habit of reading!
 <h3>